EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 2. The downwash of air behind the wing (created by circulation) reacts against the river's surface, creating a higher pressure underneath the wing - a phenomenon known as 'ground effect'.

 ### Ground Effect
-In aviation, 'ground effect' occurs when the aircraft wings are close to a fixed surface - generating increased lift and reduced aerodynamic drag
+In aviation, 'ground effect' occurs when the aircraft wings are close to a fixed surface - generating increased lift and reduced aerodynamic drag.

+WIP